TheMarlboroMan/log/README.md

 ### using sentries.

+- This is a bit old... just read the examples.
 - Choose the kind of log you want to use (to an output stream, nowhere, to file...).
 - Instance it.